 The following are a few main contentions that could be raised by defense counsel when liability is being determined for a Zika-positive mosquito bite:

 - Causation/Lack of Evidence - An attorney would likely need to go no further than this defense, as it poses a number of questions about the claim's viability: How could the plaintiff prove the specific moment that a mosquito bit her?
 If bitten by several mosquitoes in the course of a day, how could it be shown that the Zika damage came from a bite sustained while on the restaurant's premises?
-What if the plaintiff drove home on a nice day with the window down?
-Or spent time outside putting laundry on a line, or sitting on the back porch?
-In the end, if this made it to a claim investigator's desk OR somehow avoided summary judgment and ended up in front of a jury, a defense attorney might well be able to blow holes in a claim simply because mosquito bites can happen virtually anywhere, at any time.
+What if the plaintiff drove home on a nice day with the window down, or just spent more time outdoors somewhere?

+If such a claim made it to an investigator's desk OR somehow avoided summary judgment and ended up in front of a jury, a defense attorney might well be able to destroy it simply because mosquito bites can happen virtually anywhere, at any time.
 To establish solid causation, the plaintiff would have to trap or kill and preserve the mosquito that bit her at the restaurant, then have it and herself tested by a laboratory for the presence of Zika.
-The lab would also have to be able to identify the time at which she was bitten based on the spread of the disease in her system since that time.

-- Foreseeability - A defense might reasonably employ this argument.
-Even if an alert were issued by the Department of Health, a business could say that it wasn't aware the city was under such a watch.
-Without foreknowledge of the outbreak, the hypothetical restaurant--with regularly-opened windows our outdoor seating--might not know to avoid going about its day as usual.
-Moreover, few buildings can be expected to hermetically seal all points of ingress that a mosquito might use.
+The lab would also have to be able to identify the time at which she was bitten based on the spread of the disease in her system since that time. - Foreseeability - A defense might reasonably employ this argument as well.
+Even if an alert were issued by the Department of Health, a business could say that it wasn't aware the city was under such a strict watch.
+Without foreknowledge of the outbreak, the hypothetical restaurant with opened windows or outdoor seating might not know to avoid its usual routine.
+Moreover, few buildings can be expected to hermetically seal all entry points a mosquito might use.
 All it takes is someone entering or exiting the building, or even just an open air vent.
-Employers might suspect that mosquitoes could enter the premises, but they can't make a building impregnable.
+Employers might suspect that mosquitoes could enter the premises, but they can't make a building fully airtight.

 Could a Zika Infection be a Compensable Workplace Injury?